hmgu-itg/VCF-liftover/README.md

 * 13 minutes with the `sort` method

 ### Accuracy
-UCSC LiftOver also maps positions onto other chromosomes as well. `vcf-liftover` purposefully ignores these.
+* `vcf-liftover` ignores intervals that map on different chromosomes
+* and intervals that map from a positive strand to a negative one.

  Other than that, lifted over positions are identical between the two tools.